 The Company has filed Zakat declaration up to the financial year ended 31 December 2021 with the Zakat, Tax and Customs Authority (ZATCA).
 The Company has also obtained Zakat certificate valid until 30 April 2023.
-The Company has finalized its assessments upto the year 2013, the ZATCA has issued Zakat assessments for the years from 2014 to 2020 claiming an additional liability of SR 264 million.
+The Company has finalized its assessments upto the year 2013.
+The ZATCA has issued Zakat assessments for the years from 2014 to 2020 claiming an additional liability of SR 264 million.
 The Company has filed an appeal against the ZATCA assessments for the years 2014 to 2020 with the Tax Violations and Disputes Resolution Committees (TVDRC) of the General Secretariat of Tax Committees (GSTC) and also approached the ZATCA Settlement Committee for negotiating the zakat liability raised by ZATCA.
-Based on the current progress and the available information, management believes that the level of existing provisions for zakat is sufficient to account for any potential liabilities arising out of the final assessments.
+The Company has not received assessment for the year 2021.
+Based on the current progress and the available information, management believes that the level of existing provisions for zakat is sufficient to account for any potential liabilities that may arise at the time of final assessments.